bleunguts/bleunguts/portfolio2013.md

 **Length** _:_ 10 months

-**Team Members:** 200+ strategists (5 x teams Core QA, Core Install, Core Devs, Core Dbs, Quant Core Devs)
+**Team Members:** 100+ strategists (5 teams in Core; Core QA, Core Install, Core Devs, Core Dbs, Quant Core Devs)

-**Technologies:** Slang SecDb, secdb inbuilt routines, quant routines, markup-language,

-dynamic table market data generation API, UI toolkit API
+**Technologies:** Slang SecDb, Secdb inbuilt routines, quant routines, markup-language, dynamic table market data generation API, UI toolkit API

 Low level diagnosis; VC++ 6 / 8, Java 1.4/1.6, Shell Scripting, CVS

-pricing models tests algorithms, quantitative routines, automated regression testing Infrastructure development, slang technology tools, issue tracking tools, performance analysis tools development
+Pricing models tests algorithms, quantitative routines, automated regression testing Infrastructure development, Slang technology tools, issue tracking tools, performance analysis tools development

 **Environments:** Windows / RHEL4 Linux / Solaris

-**Methodology:** Agile

-**Description:**
+**Methodology:** Open Source, Code Approvals

-As a Goldman&#39;s core strategies QA member we are given a sole focus, teams to communicate with leadership and initiative we identify areas within the environment that require a QA focus and take to resolution.
-This strategies model is imperative in such a fast-paced, critical investment banking context.
+**Description:** As a Core QA strategist we are expected to employ our leadership and intiative in identifying areas within the platform that require a QA focus and act at an electrifying pace to take said issues to resolution in such a fast-paced, complex, mission critical environment.
+SecDb distributes financial calculations units world-wide via its in-house compute grid and spans over equities, commodities, fixed income, IRP, new markets worldwide (NY, LDN, TKO, HK, BGL).

-As part of Core QA team we deal with complex Quality Assurance techniques, such as code inspection of design flaws / possible future defects, handling implied assumptions from developer to developer, building a timely distributed regression testing daily infrastructure for global testing, analysis of cyclomatic complexity of code, and ultimately, low level API test crafting for complex code entry points.

-Scalability and performance issues identification through code inspection, engineering techniques are also a crucial instrument as we are dealing with highly transactional, mission critical pricing/trading systems world wide.

-Working as part of the core strategies team focusing in quality assurance in bi-weekly releases Slang / SecDb (Goldman Sachs financial programming platform).
-As a QA Operations Strategist, my role involves working closely with a world-class team of core developers, core quant team, core install team, desk strategists / traders focusing on high quality releases that are distributed to all financial units world-wide (equities, commodities, fixed income, IRP, new markets in NY, LDN, TKO, HK, BGL).
+I worked on a regular basis with the world-class team of core devs core quant team, core install team, desk strategists focusing on the relentlessly tight bi-weekly SecDB releases.

+This involved but not limited to capturing production issues from desks or working laterally through code inspection and investigating owners and impacted parties via rapidly programming Slang scripts.

+Code inspection to identify design flaws and following-up with analysis of such impact, risk and potential future issues to improve the code base, and was frequently involved in code inspection to identify scalability and performance issues during times of volatile trading volumes.

+Implementing improvements &amp; fine-tuning to ensure the timely delivery of the distributed regression rig results was a regular task, analysing of cyclomatic complexity of code to unveil potential issues in code, crafting tests for low level API code entry points such as popular programming paradigms that Slang exhibits.

-Working in a dynamic, high-paced &amp; with highly complex financial/API-level applications, judgment &amp; team collaboration skills are imperative as global releases have a direct impact on the bottom line of Goldman Sachs.
+Especially when sifting through contradictory implied assumptions from developer to developer, judgment &amp; team collaboration skills were imperative as global releases have a direct impact on the bottom line of Goldman Sachs.

-**Acheivements:**
+**Achievements:**

-- Major strength is in root-cause analysis of problem, suggesting solution to developer.
-My breadth of knowledge in programming languages allows me to effectively identify root cause (C++, Java, .NET).
+- Major strength is in root-cause analysis of problem, proposing solutions to core developers.
+My breadth of knowledge in programming languages allowed me to be effective in identifying root cause (C++, Java, .NET).
 - Balance of prioritization, liaising with skilled team members, making right judgments is a day-to-day aspect and plays a crucial part to the tight bi-weekly release schedule
-- Successfully conceptualized + implementing workflow enhancements into our existing QA Dashboard system (Slang).
-This required reacting responsively &amp; accurately to introducing changes in current procedures usually via designing eWorkflow enhancements, taking defects to resolution in a timely matter.
-- Contributed in improving core software release success rate from 5% to 100% (through diligent process optimization &amp; team command), thereafter was assigned responsible for signing off global releases of Slang / SecDb.
-Commended by upper management for improving the quality of global releases dramatically!
+- Contributed in improving core software release success rate from 5% to 100% (through diligent process optimization &amp; team command), thereafter received recognition by the Core team and thereafter I was assigned responsible for final signing off of SecDb releases.
+Commended by upper management for improving the quality of global releases!
-- Working with team to bring resolution countless defects &amp; flaws in code preventing down-time in real-time trading systems effectively saving costs
+- Working with team to bring resolution of many defects &amp; flaws in code that was inflicting down-time in real-time trading which consequently reduced system risk.
-- Implemented / revised performance impact of releases which plays particular importance when introducing new OS platforms.
-Successfully drove QA process for VC6 to VC8 (.NET) upgrade for all applications/computers world-wide.
-With my experience of VC++ migrations to .NET and understanding of memory / speed potential issues.
+- Successfully drove QA process for VC6 to VC8 (.NET) upgrade for all applications/computers world-wide.
 In 2006 core has failed to release VC8 because of the complexity of a global upgrade from legacy VC6 to VC8.
-With my knowledge &amp; strategic planning, Goldman Sachs world-wide now utilizes VC8 for all its pricing/financial applications.
+Leveraging from my prior experience in VC++ migrations to .NET and depth of understanding in memory / performance potential issues Goldman Sachs world-wide now utilizes VC8 for all its pricing/financial applications.
-- Have experience with dealing with financial pricing applications,
+- Gained experience with dealing with financial pricing applications
-- Have crafted the Core QA presence in LDN – I started off as the sole member in LDN needing to determine, the requirements of the role, how to best utilize the differences in time-zones between LDN + NY.
-Successfully conceptualized + implementing workflow enhancements into our existing QA Dashboard system (Slang).
-This required reacting responsively &amp; accurately to introducing changes in current procedures usually via designing eWorkflow enhancements using Slang &amp; SecDb.
-My contribution has allowed LDN team to grow reaching 2 members now.
+- Created the Core QA presence in LDN – I started off as the sole member in LDN needing to determine, the requirements of the role, how to best utilize the differences in time-zones between LDN and NY.
+My contribution has allowed the LDN team to grow to two members as per date.
-- Improved core software release success rate from 5% to 100% (through diligent process optimization &amp; team command), thereafter was assigned responsible for signing off global software releases.
-- Implemented / revised performance impact of releases which plays particular importance when introducing new OS platforms.
-Successfully drove QA process for VC6 to VC8 (.NET) upgrade for all applications/computers world-wide.
-With my experience of VC++ migrations to .NET and understanding of memory / speed potential issues, Goldman Sachs world-wide now utilizes VC8 for all its pricing/financial applications.
+- Successfully conceptualized and implemented workflow enhancements into our existing QA Dashboard in Slang.
+Required accurate identification of workflow inefficiencies, implementing the enhancement and socializing in a timely matter.

 **Projects:**

-- RAMS (Regression Analysis) distributed calcs running on EventD (in-house grid built on C++ CORBA)
+- RAMS (Regression Analysis) distributed over 1 billion calculation units running on the in-house grid to test regressions in releases or pricing sensitive changes
 - Price regression analysis on all SecDb assets (equities, commodities, fixed income, IRP)
 - Day-to-day PreProd differences analysis, analysis of test results including pricing model tests, pricing variation results, SecDb Core technology test results.

-As it is infeasible for tests to always cover every aspect of system, inspection of code to identify flaws in design plays a very important role in preventing defects from hitting production.
+As it is infeasible to achieve test coverage for every aspect of system, pioneered an idea to use code inspection as to identify flaws in design and worked with core devs to resolve issues preventing production defect rate.

-- Conceptualize, implement and refine test algorithms for our cutting-edge proprietary systems, based on inspection of application code, known defects and very limited functional requirements.
+- Conceptualize, implement and refine test algorithms systems, based on inspection of application code, known defects and very limited functional requirements.
-- Critique &amp; offer analysis/solutions to C++ models / quant routines that are pricing incorrectly
 - Heavy design + development of workflow tools, Designing &amp; implementing tools for the QA infrastructure are a day-to-necessity at GS.
 - Implemented speed / memory diagnosis tool that helps identify where in application discrepancy exists
-- Tracking desks reports on software release issues, these come in any form email / phone / reasoning.
-Nature of production defects are critical and have a direct financial impact.
+- Tracking desks reports on software release issues via email or phone or reasoning from communications.
+As the nature of production defects are critical and often hold financial impact this was a crucial part of my role.
 - Tracking issues that have been reported / found through testing / deduced from inspection to resolution.
-This requires performing root cause analysis, finding offending developers, working with desks / traders ensuring their applications are in safe position in a highly complex financial environment
+This requires performing root cause analysis, finding offending developers, working with desks / traders ensuring their applications are in safe position in a highly complex and critical financial environment.
-- Root cause analysis of price discrepencies and working with developers to resolve the issue.
+- Root cause analysis of price discrepancies and working with developers to resolve the issue.
-- Worked with Backout Variables to back out problematic features during release
+- Worked with feature switches to back out problematic features during release
 - Worked with development of code quality cyclomatic analysis to provide statistics for slang/secdb code
-- Analysis &amp; delivery of programming solution to critical production defects
-- Code inspection and Design/implementation of faciliting tools in Slang
-- Monitoring issues desks reports on software release issues.
-Software release defects are critical when they are released in production environments as they can have a direct financial impact.
-  - Tracking issues that have been reported / found through testing / deduced from evidence to resolution.
-This requires performing root cause analysis, finding developers responsible, working with desks / traders ensuring their applications are in safe position + working with developers to resolve desks problems.
-  - Major strength is in root-cause analysis of problem, suggesting solution to developer.
-My breadth of knowledge in programming languages allows me to effectively identify root cause (C++, Java, .NET).
-- Monitoring regression test results for different stages of releases.
-  - Analysis of test results including Pricing model tests, Pricing variation results, SecDb core technology test results
-  - Conceptualize, implement and refine test algorithms for our cutting-edge proprietary systems, based on inspection of application code, known defects and very limited functional requirements.
-  - Suggest reasons models or quant routines are pricing incorrectly
-- Heavy design + development of workflow tools, Designing &amp; implementing tools for the QA infrastructure is a day-to-day activity at GS.
-  - Implemented speed / memory diagnosis tool that helps identify where in application discrepancy exists
-  - Implemented changes to our eWorkflow system to allow for improvement in process workflows
-- Balance of prioritization, delegation to more skilled members, managing the tight bi-weekly schedule is crucial to day-to-day work in my role.